ccc-certifier-framework/certifier-framework-for-confidential-computing/vm_model_tools/examples/scenario1/instructions.md

         keys for the simulated environment are built.
     "-bss 1" tells the script to build and install the driver for the simulated sev.

-If you installed the device driver (sev_null) before running the scripts, you do not need "-bss 1" and you shouldn't set it.

 After you run the test the first time, you need not re-compile the certifier or install the device driver.
 To rerun the tests again, first clean the app files: